Gurobi/gurobi-machinelearning/docs/source/firststeps-introduction.rst

    #.
 Improve the algorithmic performance of Gurobi on those models.

 The package currently supports various `scikit-learn
 <https://scikit-learn.org/stable/>`_ objects.
+It can also embed
+gradient boosting regression models from `XGboost <https://xgboost.readthedocs.io/en/stable/>`.
-It has limited support for the
+Finally, it has limited support for the
 `Keras <https://keras.io/>`_ API of `TensorFlow <https://www.tensorflow.org/>`_
 and `PyTorch <https://pytorch.org/>`_.
 Only neural networks with ReLU activation can be used with these two packages.